swaty06/BrainTumourClassification/README.md

 **🙌 Acknowledgments**

-- 🤖 Model inspired by the need for **automated waste segregation** to support recycling and sustainability
+- 🤖 Inspired by the goal of enhancing early diagnosis through deep learning in medical imaging
 - 🗃️ Dataset Source: *[[(https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection)]]*
 - 📚 Special thanks to open-source contributors and the **Kaggle** community for insights and feedback
 - 💡 Built using frameworks like **PyTorch/TensorFlow** (choose one), **Streamlit**, and **PIL**